Lexogen-Tools/idemux/README.rst

 * ``OSError: [Errno 24] Too many open files``

 This error occurs because most OS have a limit on how many files can be opened and written to at the same time.
-In order to temporarily increase the limit run:
+In order to temporarily increase the limit on Linux run:
 ::
     # multiply your sample number*2 (as data is paired end)
     # then round to the next multiple of 1024